kage1414/kage1414/README.md

 - 👋 Hi, I’m @kage1414
 - 👀 I’m interested in ...

-Javascript
-MERN Stack
-Relational Databases
-  -PostgreSQL
-  -MySQL
+Javascript, MERN Stack, PostgreSQL, MySQL

 - 🌱 I’m currently learning ...

-Golang
-Typescript
+Golang, Typescript

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
   Shoot me a PM